beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 Next, qualifier!
 It's the keyword `_Atomic` _without_ a type in parens.

-So these do similar things[^The spec notes that they might differ in size, representation, and alignment.]:
+So these do similar things^[The spec notes that they might differ in size, representation, and alignment.]:

 ``` {.c}